Hub

 You can indeed do your own conveyancing if you know what you’re doing and are a qualified solicitor.
 But even legal professionals still instruct the help of others when they buy a home, especially as it’s such a personal purchase – even if you’re buying it as an investment.

 If you have no legal experience, it might be worth leaving it to the professionals.
 There’s lots of legal jargon involved, and it will take up a considerable amount of your time.
-Sometimes the property checks contain hundreds of pages, for example.
+Sometimes the property checks contain hundreds of pages.

 How are conveyancing fees calculated?

-Conveyancing fees differ between purchases, and there isn’t usually fixed fee conveyancing.
+Conveyancing fees differ between purchases, and there isn’t usually a fixed fee conveyancing.
 This is mostly because the fees are based on multiple factors and may vary between sellers and buyers.
-Some of the aspects taken in consideration in regards to conveyancing fees include:
+Some of the aspects taken into consideration in regard to conveyancing fees includes:

 • The price of the property